Histamine intolerance

 Health insurance always covers genetic consultations recommended by the attending physician (usually a general practitioner, paediatrician, oncologist, gynaecologist or other specialist).
 During the consultation, a clinical geneticist will assess whether the indication criteria for testing for the predisposition genes are met; if so, the entire genetic test, including laboratory analysis of the sample and subsequent consultation with the geneticist/doctor, is covered by health insurance.
 If the criteria for the genetic testing are not met, the patient can pay for the selected/recommended test as a self-payment.

-After making an appointment, you will come to our office where you will first fill out a personal and family history questionnaire, or you can download it from here on our website and fill it out in advance, in the comfort of your own home.
-Remember to bring it with you afterwards.
+After making an appointment, first fill out our personal and family history questionnaire HERE on our website.
 This is followed by a consultation with a doctor who will compile your three-generation family tree and decide on the indication for laboratory genetic testing.
 We also recommend that you bring medical reports from recent important examinations.

-Recommendation - a referral from the doctor who recommended the genetic consultation.
-Alternatively, a completed genetic family and personal history questionnaire, which can be downloaded here.
-However, the questionnaire can also be completed after you arrive at our office.
+Recommendation – a referral from the doctor who recommended the genetic consultation.
 Medical reports from previous examinations related to the requested genetic test.
 It is not necessary to be fasting for the genetic examination, so you can easily make an appointment in the afternoon.
+Do not forget to fill out online genetic family and personal history questionnaire before your visit, which you can find HERE.

 It has been reported that approximately 5-10% of cancers are caused by inborn changes in certain genes.
 One of the main goals of predictive genetic testing is the early identification of people at risk.
 If risk predispositions (gene mutations) are detected, preventive follow-up at specialised centres is recommended, where possible cancers are detected early and the chances of successful treatment are increased.
 In the case of high-risk mutations, preventive surgery may be recommended to make the risk of cancer in a given organ virtually impossible (for example, removal of the breast glands or removal of the uterus and ovary in BRCA1 or BRCA2 mutation carriers).